Algiras/Data-Validation-WIth-Cats/src/main/tut/index.md

 ---
 #  Version 2 Transforming to Either

+Informing about the correct type of failure in our computation.

 ```tut:silent
 val userError = "User validation error"
 def validateUserVersion2(user: UserDTO): Either[String, User] =